syncfusion-content/wpf-docs/wpf/Maps/ShapeType.md

 ---
 layout: post
 title: Shape Types in WPF Maps control | Syncfusion
-description: Learn here all about Shape Types support in Syncfusion WPF Maps (SfMaps) control, its elements and more.
+description: Learn about the Shape Types support in the Syncfusion WPF Maps (SfMaps) control, including its elements and more.
 platform: wpf
 control: SfMaps
 documentation: ug